Go I Know Not Whither and Fetch I Know Not What: Synopsis

 The king is enraged with the steward, who again goes to the same stranger.
 This time, the steward tells the king to send the hunter to "go I know not whither and bring back I know not what."
 The wife conjures spirits and all the beasts and birds to see if they know how to "go I know not whither and bring back I know not what."
 Then she goes out to sea and summons all the fish.
 But none of them can help her, so she gives him a ball, which if rolled before him would lead him where he needs to go, and a handkerchief, with directions to wipe his face with it whenever he washes.
 He leaves.
 The king sends a carriage for his "wife".
 She turns back into a bird and leaves.

 Her husband finally comes to the old witch Baba Yaga.
 She gives him food and lets him rest; then she brings him water to wash.
 He wipes his face not with their towel but his handkerchief.
 She recognizes it as their sister's.
 She questions him, and he tells his story.
 The witch, who had never heard of something like that, knows an old frog who she thinks may know something.

-Baba Yaga gives him a jug to carry the frog, which can't walk fast enough.
+Baba Yaga gives him a jug to carry the frog, which can not walk fast enough.
 He does so, and the frog directs him to a river, where it tells him to get on the frog, and it swells large enough to carry him across.
 There, it directs him to listen to the old men who will arrive soon.
 He does and hears them summon "Shmat Razum" to serve them.
 Then the old men leave, and he hears Shmat Razum lament how they treated him.
 The men ask Shmat Razum to serve the hunter instead, and Shmat Razum agrees.

 Shmat Razum carries him back.
 The hunter stops at a golden arbor, where he meets three merchants.
 With Shmat Razum's directions, he exchanges his servant for three marvels, which could summon up a garden, a fleet of ships, and an army.
 But after a day, Shmat Razum returns to the hunter.

 In his own country, the hunter has Shmat Razum build a castle.
 His wife returns to him there.
 The former king of the country sees the castle and marches against the hunter.
 The new king, with the help of his wife, summons the fleet and the army.
 They defeat the other king and the hunter is chosen as the king in his place.